bonitasoft/bonita-doc/md/connectivity-overview.md

 ## Connectors and forms

-In Bonita BPM 6.x, you could add a connector to a form.
+In Bonita 6.x, you could add a connector to a form.
 This is no longer possible with forms created with the UI Designer.
 To achieve the same result, create a [REST API extension](rest-api-extensions.md).
 There is an example showing how to execute SQL queries on a external database.

 ## Edit a connector